synth3sis/TheWalkingDeadBot/README.md

 ### The Database

-If you are wandering where and how I filled the database with the correct infos, I found everything in the [fandom wiki TV Series Character page](https://walkingdead.fandom.com/wiki/TV_Series_Characters), and yes, I inserted them pseudo manually (made a python script to avoid using sqlite3 CLI).
+If you are wondering where and how I filled the database with the correct infos, I found everything in the [fandom wiki TV Series Character page](https://walkingdead.fandom.com/wiki/TV_Series_Characters), and yes, I inserted them pseudo manually (made a python script to avoid using sqlite3 CLI).
 It took days.

 ```bash
 $ sqlite3 twd.db "SELECT COUNT(*) FROM Character"